-All programs for the Indian Friendship Centre are available to those who are Status, Non-Status, Métis, Inuit, or other.
-The only Aboriginal specific services programs at the SSM IFC are
+All programs at the Indian Friendship Centre are open to Status, Non-Status, Métis, Inuit, or non-Indigenous community members.
+The only services exclusive

 N’Mninoeyaa Health Clinic Community Health